Marco Zwyssig

 Marco Zwyssig (born 24 October 1971) is a Swiss former professional footballer who played as a centre-back.
 He is best remembered for his time at FC St. Gallen and FC Basel.
 He also played for the Switzerland national football team.
 Following his retirement from active football Zwyssig works partly independently, partly as a course leader and lecturer in adult education.

 Football career

 Gossau

 Zwyssig played his youth football with FC St. Gallen coming through the ranks up to their U-21 team.
 In 1992, as he started studying business economics, he left the club and joined local amateur club FC Gossau in the third tier of Swiss football.
 Here he played as centre back directly behind player-coach Roger Hegi.
-They were champions of group 4 and, after the play-offs, accieved promotion at the end of the 1992–93 season.
+They were champions of group 4 and, after the play-offs, achieved promotion at the end of the 1992–93 season.
 After two years in the second tier, Gossau suffered relegation, but in the following 1995–96 season again won the group 4 championship and again achieved promotion in the play-offs.